 - 2.23.
 Proposals for the future of local government in Oxfordshire featured prominently throughout the county council's year, and the committee duly sought opportunity to scrutinise the emerging proposals and evidence for the various potential models. - 2.24.
 In particular, the committee's 13 September meeting looked closely at the two reports produced by PwC (commissioned by the city and district councils) and Grant Thornton (commissioned by the county council) on future options for local government in Oxfordshire in order to make recommendations to Cabinet regarding the Council's next steps.
 The session was held as an all-member session, reflecting the value of scrutinising the evidence with the contribution of a wider audience.
 Ultimately the committee was able to make recommendations to the Cabinet which reflected members' priority for (among other matters) residents' needs being met, the greatest opportunity for financial savings, and the need for local engagement, decision-making and powers. - 2.25.
-Having considered December's Service and Resource Planning meeting in the context of potential local government reform, the committee again sought the opportunity for more focused scrutiny in the latter area.
-Its 9 March meeting was dedicated to consideration of a public and stakeholder engagement exercise that was undertaken on proposals for a single unitary authority.
-The committee, joined in attendance by a number of other non-committee county councillors, discussed the exercise and the revised 'One Oxfordshire' bid document.
-The discussion was open to all councillors present to make points for consideration by the committee.
-Members were able to question officers about details in the bid, and to consider matters affected by the bid including local democracy and finance.
-The committee also considered how the bid, if successful, would be implemented.
-As a result, the committee resolved a number of formal comments to Cabinet, to be considered by Cabinet in determining whether or not to submit the bid to the Secretary of State.
+Having considered December's Service and Resource Planning meeting in the context of potential local government reform, the committee again sought the opportunity for more focused scrutiny in this area, with its 9 March meeting being dedicated to consideration of public engagement exercise that was undertaken on the county council's proposals for a single unitary authority.
+[Drafting note: given the 9 March meeting agenda this section will be updated after that meeting]